- FIFA Women’s World Cup

 11v11.com is the official site of the Association of Football Statisticians.

-This site is driven by a unique database of international football and the English Football League including the FIFA World Cup and FA Premier League since their inception.
+This site is driven by a unique database of English and international football including the FIFA World Cup and FA Premier League since their inception.

 11v11 is also a community hub for those interested in football history and statistics.

 - 1904 Woolwich Arsenal beat a Parisian XI 26-0 at Plumstead.

 - 1913 Tommy Fern, Lincoln City goalkeeper, transferred to Everton.
 Regarded as the best uncapped 'keeper of his generation, he had five years with Lincoln and remained at Goodison Park, where he won a Championship medal in 1915, until he joined Port Vale in 1924.
 He retired in 1927 when he had played 421 League matches.

 - 1931 No corner kicks were awarded during the First Division match between Newcastle United and Portsmouth at St James's Park.

 - 1951 In a match played at Ninian Park to celebrate the 75th anniversary of the Welsh FA, Wales beat a Rest of UK XI 3-2.
 Allchurch(2) and Ford scored for Wales while Fleming and Medley netted for the opposition.

 - 1953 Norwich City signed inside-forward Alan Woan from New Brighton.
 A prolific scorer he moved on to Northampton Town in 1956 and hit 32 goals in the 1958-59 season.
 He joined Crystal Palace during the following season and Aldershot in March 1961 where he scored 20 goals during 1962-63.
 This was a post-war record for the club at the time.
 When he retired from League football in 1964 he had scored 142 goals in 292 matches.